 If prtfru is executed with no argument specified, the hierarchy of FRU and all FRUID container data are output.
-If prtfru is executed, they are output on the screen.

 Note - The FRU information from the physical partition (PPAR) cannot be acquired even by using this command.

 To execute this command, fieldeng privilege is required.